garrettgsb/w8d4-design-with-flexbox/README.md

 **Step 3: Consider the dynamic behavior of the layout**

 This design only has four lines of text.
-What happens if it contains, say, 200 lines of text?
+What happens if the card were to contain, say, 200 lines of text?
 One option is to give it a `max-height`, and then set the `overflow-y` to `scroll`.

 **Step 4: Design the layout hierarchy**